Multi-Scalar Production At Large Center-Of-Mass Energy: Review of the Past Calculations

-Finally, let us review the most recent work on the observation of \emph{multi-Higgs} cross-section~\cite{Khoze:2014kka, Khoze:2015yba, Degrande:2016oan, Khoze:2017tjt, Khoze:2017ifq}.
+Finally, let us review the most recent work on the \emph{multi-Higgs} cross section~\cite{Khoze:2014kka, Khoze:2015yba, Degrande:2016oan, Khoze:2017tjt, Khoze:2017ifq}.
 For observing the factorial growth in the experiment, one needs to find the energy dependence away from threshold limit.
-Non of the method known gives a good approximation in large $\epsilon$ limit, that is when the final particles are relativistic.
-It is, however, possible to extract the epsilon dependence at tree level using Monte Carlo simulation if we accept the ansatz that the cross-section will exponentiate into a holy grail form \eqref{hollygrail}, specifically that the dependence on $\lambda$ comes in $\lambda n$ form\cite{Khoze:2015yba}.
+None of the method known gives a good approximation in large $\epsilon$ limit, that is when the final particles are relativistic.
+It is, however, possible to extract the epsilon dependence at tree level using Monte Carlo simulation, if we accept the ansatz that the cross section will exponentiate into a Holy-Grail form \eqref{hollygrail}, specifically that the dependence on $\lambda$ comes in $\lambda n$ form\cite{Khoze:2015yba}.

 The point is that, at tree level, the $f(\epsilon)$ does not depend on $\lambda$, and since the expansion parameter is $\lambda n$, it will not depend on $n$ either.
-Hence, if we look at the ratio of two consecutive cross-sections, we find that \beq \log \sigma_{n+1}/\sigma_n=(n+1)F_0(n+1)-nF_0(n)+f(\epsilon) \eeq Since $F_0$ is known, the authors of \cite{Khoze:2015yba} used Madgraph \cite{Alwall:2014hca} to find a fit for $f(\epsilon)$ for $n=5$.
-We have not redo their simulation; instead used a fit to their graph in figure 2 of \cite{Khoze:2015yba} to display their result here to complete this section.
-We used the fit together with the expression in \eqref{holygrailnonperturb} for the broken theory (note that we do not have a non-perturbative equation for the unbroken theory), to produce Fig.~\ref{fig:khoze} (compare to figure 6 in \cite{Khoze:2014kka}; however, in this paper the authors used the perturbation result for the loop correction \eqref{holygrailbroken} which is not valid at large $\lambda n$).
-We can see that the cross-section becomes un-suppressed at finite values of $\epsilon$ before they fall down due to suppression from the phase-space.
+Hence, if we look at the ratio of two consecutive cross sections, we find that \beq\nonumber \log \sigma_{n+1}/\sigma_n=F_0(n+1)/\lambda-F_0(n)/\lambda+f(\epsilon). \eeq Since $F_0$ is known, the authors of~\cite{Khoze:2015yba} used Madgraph~\cite{Alwall:2014hca} to find a fit for $f(\epsilon)$ for $n=5$.
+We have not redo their simulation; instead used a fit to their graph in figure 2 of~\cite{Khoze:2015yba} to display their result here.
+We used the fit together with the expression in \eqref{holygrailnonperturb} for the broken theory (note that we do not have a non-perturbative equation for the unbroken theory), to produce Fig.~\ref{fig:khoze} (compare to figure 6 in~\cite{Khoze:2014kka}; however, in this paper the authors used the perturbation result for the loop correction \eqref{holygrailbroken} which is not valid at large $\lambda n$).
+We can see that the cross section becomes un-suppressed at finite values of $\epsilon$ before they fall down due to suppression from the phase-space.